-- → Press the START/PAUSE button and the nearest option button simultaneously (as if you were entering DIAGNOSTIC mode) for at least 2 seconds: the display then shows the last alarm.. - → The alarm will continue to be displayed until a sensor is touched. - → While the alarm is being displayed, the appliance continues to perform the cycle or, if in the programme selection phase, it maintains the previously selected options in memory.
+- → Touch the START/PAUSE sensor and the nearest option sensor simultaneously (as if you were entering DIAGNOSTIC mode) and hold for at least 2 seconds: the LCD display shows the last alarm. - → The alarm will continue to be displayed until a sensor is touched. - → While the alarm is being displayed, the appliance continues to perform the cycle or, if in the programme selection phase, it stores the previously selected options.

-4.4 Deleting the last alarm
+4.4.4 Deleting the last alarm